DRAM Speed Converter

 Channel

-An independent 64‑bit data path between the memory controller and RAM.
-More channels increase bandwidth.
+An independent data path between the memory controller and RAM.
+Total bandwidth scales with the number of channels you enter.

 Rank